21. Dan Wells

 Larry Correia says on his website, “I was that one kid that always had a book in my hands and was usually reading at recess instead of actually doing stuff.”

 He was raised on a California farm but moved to Delta, Utah, with his family halfway through his senior year of high school.
 He attended Utah State University, where he was introduced to the Church.
 He was baptized and served a mission in Alabama.
 After two years of what he calls, “soul-crushing” humidity, he returned to Utah and became a CPA.

 He wrote his first novel while working as an accountant in Salt Lake City, Utah, and began to get articles published in gun-enthusiast magazines.
 He self-published Monster Hunter International and unexpectedly made it onto the Entertainment Weekly best seller list in 2008.
-It was re-released in 2009, and the second and third book in the series made it onto the New York Times Best Sellers list.
+It was re-released in 2009, and the second and third book in the series made it onto the New York Times Best Seller list.
 He is also the author of the Grimnoir Chronicles series and Dead Six.
 He lives in northern Utah with his wife and four kids.